CoSoDocs/Guide/docs/source/browsing-and-curation.rst

 ------------
 On CounterSocial, you are encouraged to mute or block people without hesitation if they are annoying you for any reason.
 Click the three dots at the bottom on any post and select Mute or Block.

-hen Muting, all Notifications from that user are hidden.
+When Muting, all Notifications from that user are hidden.
 If you uncheck “Hide Notifications from this user”, any interactions (Likes, Boosts, Comments) still appear in your Notifications column.

 When Blocking, the blocked account disappears entirely from your experience.
 You will not see messages from them, and they will no longer see you.
 To unmute or unblock followers, visit the “Mutes” or “Blocks” links found in the right-column Navigation or mobile app menu.